Choose another writer in this calendar: by name: by birthday from the calendar.

 consider that Maggie, the self-destructive central character, was

-modelled on Monroe, though Miller denied this.
+modelled on Monroe, though Miller denied it.
 A year after his

 divorce, Miller married the Austrian photographer Inge Morath